-Nearly everyone I know (including us) got a fondue pot as a wedding gift.
+Nearly everyone I know (us included) received a fondue pot as a wedding gift.
 If you don't have one, then your parents most certainly do, since fondue was a huge deal in the 1960s and '70s.
 Fondue is easy to make, if you follow the directions closely, and makes for a fun social meal—the perfect thing for a family New Year's Eve party.

 On New Year's Eves past we've made the traditional Swiss style fondue using Gruyère and Emmenthaler cheeses and white wine.
-With its blend of wine and strong-tasting Swiss cheeses, It's never been a big hit with the kids, so last year we crafted a new, more kid-friendly version using cheddar cheese.
+With its blend of wine and strong-tasting Swiss cheeses, It's never been a big hit with the kids, so last year we crafted a new, more kid-friendly version using cheddar cheese and apple cider.
 Needless to say, it was a big hit, and ended up being a lot less expensive to make than the authentic version, too.

 Fondue is definitely a kid-friendly kind of dish, and they love being able to choose their foods and dip them into the molten cheese.
 Just make sure to keep little hands clear of the fondue pot, since flames are involved and metal parts can get hot.

 One of my children's favorite decorated and lighted Christmas house is the Mize family's Mickey Mouse House (AKA "Mickey's Christmas House") in Marinwood.
 Visit it, and you'll see why it's so popular!
 The Mickey Mouse House, located at 417 Blackstone Drive (at Las Gallinas Avenue), looks to be just a regular lighted Christmas house at first glance.
 Last year, the Mize family and the Mickey Mouse Christmas House were even featured on the ABC series The Great Christmas Light Fight in 2013.